awerlang/dotfiles/README.md

 * `notes`: write a note
 * `serve`: serve HTTP content out of a directory
 * `sp`: controls spotify playback
 * `up`: tool for writing Linux pipes with instant live preview
+* `vpn`: checks and connects to a VPN

 Local-specific script: